Bill Drake: Drake-Chenault

 Later, at KYNO in Fresno, California, he met Gene Chenault, who became his business partner.
 Together, the pair developed influential radio programming strategies and tactics, as well as working with future "Boss Jocks" (their name for on-air radio talent).

-Drake-Chenault streamlined the Top 40 radio format originally created by Todd Storz, Gordon McLendon and other radio programmers in the late 1950s.
+Drake-Chenault streamlined the Top 40 radio format originally created by Todd Storz, Gordon McLendon and other radio programmers in the early 1950s.
 The format took a set list of popular songs and repeated them all day long.
 Jingles, news updates, traffic, and other features were designed to make Top 40 radio appeal to car listeners.
 By early 1964, the era of the British Invasion, Top 40 radio had become the dominant radio format for North American listeners and swept much of the Western world.

 Drake applied modern methods such as market research and ratings demographics to the format to increase the number of listeners.
 He advocated limiting the amount of disc jockey chatter, the number of advertisements and playing only the top hits.
 Drake's concepts included 20/20 News and counter-programming with music sweeps.
 Drake-Chenault controlled aspects including the DJs that were hired to radio contests, visual logos, promotions, and commercial policy.
 He hired the Johnny Mann Singers to produce the Boss Radio jingles, which were bright, high-energy transitions from song to song.

 Drake used these methods at Fresno's KYNO and then KGB, which moved from 14th to 1st in San Diego.
 In the spring of 1965, Drake-Chenault were hired by the then-financially-struggling KHJ in Los Angeles, after KGB's owner, Willett Brown, suggested to his fellow RKO board members that Drake could improve the station's performance.
 Drake hired Ron Jacobs as program director, Robert W. Morgan in the mornings and The Real Don Steele in the afternoons.
 Though "Boss Radio" was criticized, KHJ quickly jumped from near obscurity to the number one radio station in Los Angeles.
 Drake also programmed KFRC in San Francisco, WOR-FM in New York, KAKC in Tulsa, WHBQ in Memphis, WUBE (AM) in Cincinnati, WRKO in Boston and 50,000 watt CKLW, in Windsor, Ontario.

 In the late 1960s and early 1970s, Drake and Chenault formed Drake-Chenault Inc., marketing the format via similar customized Johnny Mann jingle packages used on KHJ.
 These jingle packages were sold across the US and overseas.
 They also marketed "automated" radio format packages such as "Hit Parade", "Solid Gold", "Classic Gold" and "Great American Country".
 Disc Jockey voices heard on those formats included Robert W. Morgan, Charlie Van Dyke and others.
-Additionally, they marketed documentaries like The History of Rock and Roll, a 10-episode, 52-hours-log series on which Drake worked as a writer and narrator.
+Additionally, they marketed documentaries like The History of Rock and Roll, a 10-episode, 52-hours-long series on which Drake worked as a writer and narrator.